Azure/azure-sdk-for-python/sdk/core/azure-core/README.md

 # Azure Core Library

-zure core library defines basic exceptions and shared modules that is needed when you use client libraries.
+Azure core library defines basic exceptions and shared modules those are needed when you use client libraries.
 If you are a client library developer, please reference [client library develop doc](CLIENT_LIBRARY_DEVELOPER.md) for more information.

 ## Azure Core Library Exceptions